ThiagoPereiraUFV/Submarine-Simulator/README.md

-# Submarine Simulator by Wallace Ferancini Rosa and Thiago Marinho Pereira
+# Submarine Simulator

+Developed by Wallace Ferancini Rosa and Thiago Marinho Pereira

 Para compilar basta executar o comando a seguir no terminal do Linux: